Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 9. SitRep 28 has a different format than all other SitReps.
 In addition, you can tell the death reported in SitRep 28 occurred in Kiganda, Kassanda District despite the SitRep only listing Kassanda district because the following SitRep (29) reports no new deaths, but includes a death in Kiganda, Kassanda District not reported in the SitRep prior to 28 (i.e., 27).
 10. SitRep 31 had a bespoke format.
 Unfortunately, the three cases reported in Mubende cannot be place in sub-county, because SitRep 32 also did not contain sub-country information, but reported new cases in Mubende as well.
 11. SitRep 32 also had a bespoke format and had cases in Mubende that could not be place in sub-counties.
 12. SitRep 32 reports a death in Entebbe and a case in Wakiso.
 These were treated as separate even though Entebbe is in Wakiso.
+The death was not previously reported as a case, so we marked both a case and a death so that the case would appear in the line list.
 13. SitRep 34 is missing a PDF, but does report cases on the html page for the WHO.
 However, cases were only reported at the District level.

 # Additional license, warranty, and copyright information